thomasgalliker/Tracing.NET/README.md

     PM> Install-Package Tracing

-You can use this library in any .Net project which is compatible to PCL (e.g. Xamarin Android, iOS, Windows Phone, Windows Store, Universal Apps, etc.)
+You can use this library in any .Net project which is compatible to .NET Framework 4.5+ and .NET Standard

 ### API Usage
 ITracer is the ultimate abstraction of the tracing implementation.